matthewdickinson/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/python/python.md

 If you wish to use Python plugins using docker, you can extend the official Tyk Gateway Docker image by adding Python to it.

-An example Dockerfile that extends official Tyk Gateway image and installs python and required modules are as follows
+An example Dockerfile that extends official Tyk Gateway image and installs python and required modules is shown below.

 ```
 ARG BASE_IMAGE